 Big Bear and Little Fish

-At the carnival, Bear wants a teddy bear.
-And not just any teddy bear—she wants the biggest one of all.
-But instead she gets a fish.
-A very small fish.
+Friendship comes in all sizes.
+At the carnival, Bear wants to win a teddy bear as big as she is.
+Instead, she gets a fish.
+A very little fish.
 Bear is so very big and Fish is so very small that Bear worries they have nothing in common.
-Can they possibly… View available downloads →
+With the help of Fish, Bear learns… View available downloads →